Kikuko, Princess Takamatsu: Unconventional frankness

-After the death of her sister-in-law, Empress Kōjun, in 2000, Princess Takamatsu became the oldest member of the Imperial Family.
-In 2001, after Crown Prince Naruhito and Crown Princess Masako had a daughter, Princess Takamatsu, at age 90, became the first member of the Imperial Family to publicly call for changes to the 1947 Imperial Household Law, which limits the succession to the Chrysanthemum throne to legitimate males in the male line of descent.
-In an article she wrote for the January/February 2002 issue of a women's magazine, she argued that having a female tennō was "not unnatural" since women had assumed the throne in the past, most recently in the early nineteenth century.
+After the death of her sister-in-law Empress Kōjun in 2000, Princess Takamatsu became the oldest member of the Imperial Family.
+In 2001, after Crown Prince Naruhito and Crown Princess Masako had a daughter, Princess Takamatsu, at age 90, became the first member of the Imperial Family to publicly call for changes to the 1947 Imperial Household Law, which limits the succession to the Chrysanthemum Throne to legitimate males in the male line of descent.
+In an article she wrote for the January/February 2002 issue of a women's magazine, she argued that having a female emperor was "not unnatural" since women had assumed the throne in the past, most recently in the early nineteenth century.

-Princess Takamatsu died of sepsis at St. Luke's Medical Center in Tokyo on 18 December 2004.
+Princess Takamatsu died of sepsis at St. Luke's Medical Center in Tokyo on 18 December 2004, eight days before her 93rd birthday.
 She had been in and out of the hospital with various ailments during the last decade of her life.
-Her funeral was held on 27 December at Toshimagaoka cemetery in Tokyo's Bunkyō Ward.
+Her funeral was held on 27 December at Toshimagaoka cemetery in Tokyo's Bunkyō Ward with Prince Tomohito of Mikasa as the chief mourner.
+560 mourners including members of the imperial family and Prime Minister Junichiro Koizumi were in attendance.
+Her body was cremated in Shinjuku Ward and her ashes were placed in her husband's tomb.
 She was the last surviving member of the imperial family who was born during the Meiji period.